 You’ll need a place on your site for your clients to register and become members.
 A membership plugin like MemberPress will allow you to build a user-friendly registration page where your clients can become site members.

-WordPress already has default user roles built-in, such as administrators, authors, editors, and contributors; and once a client registers, your membership plugin allows you to update them as members.
+WordPress already has default user roles built-in, such as administrators, authors, editors, and contributors.
+And once a client registers, your membership plugin should allow you to update them as members.

 Once a client is a subscriber or member, they’ll need a place to log in each time they visit your site so they can access premium content.
 The login is a gateway that protects the premium content, courses, and member-only deals from the general public.
 The MemberPress plugin has a front-end page where users log in and access their account.